alast-ai/CloneCraft/README.md

 ## Dependencies

 * [Lombok](https://projectlombok.org/download).
 This is a simple utility library that we use.
 * [LWJGL3](https://www.lwjgl.org/customize).
 This gives us access to opengl and other things that we will use.
-Select the None preset and for contents select, GLFW, and OpenGL, under addons select, JOML, select the natives for you platform and download the zip.
+Select the None preset and for contents select, GLFW, and OpenGL, OpenAL and stb, under addons select, JOML, select the natives for you platform and download the zip.
 * [Kryonet](https://github.com/EsotericSoftware/kryonet/releases/download/kryonet-2.21/kryonet-2.21.zip).
 This gives up an easier time with networking.

 ## Getting the Source